zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_MINI_DEPLOYMENT.md

 - The `oai-ext-dn` container is optional and is only required if the user wants to ping the dsTest UE.
 In general this container is not required except for testing purposes.
 - This tutorial can be taken as reference to test the OAI 5G core with a COTS UE.
 The configuration files has to be changed according to the gNB and COTS UE information should be present in the mysql database.
 - Generally, in a COTS UE two PDN sessions are created by default so configure the IMS in SMF properly.
-Currently some parameters can not be configured via [docker-compose-mini-nrf.yaml](../docker-compose/docker-compose-mini-nrf.yaml).
-We recommend you directly configure them in the conf file and mount the file in the docker during run time.
-- It is not necessary to use [core-network.py](../docker-compose/core-network.py) python script, it is possible to directly deploy using `docker-compose` command
 - In case you want to deploy debuggers/developers core network environment with more logs please follow [this tutorial](./DEBUG_5G_CORE.md)
+- It is not necessary to use [core-network.py](../docker-compose/core-network.py) bash script, it is possible to directly deploy using `docker-compose` command

-    ```
+    ``` console
     #To start the containers
-    docker-compose -f <file-name> -p <project-name> up -d
+    docker-compose-host $: docker-compose -f <file-name> up -d
-    #To check their health status
+    #To check their health status and wait till the time they are healthy, you ctrl + c to exit watch command
-    docker-compose -f <file-name> -p <project-name> ps -a
+    docker-compose-host $: watch docker-compose -f <file-name> ps -a
-    #To stop the containers
+    #To stop the containers with zero graceful period
-    docker-compose -f <file-name> -p <project-name> down
+    docker-compose-host $: docker-compose -f <file-name> down -t 0
     ```